S123r4/ml-projects/README.md

-# ml-projects
+# ML-project
-smart language filter for hate speech and offensive language using ml In today’s digital world, people often express their opinions online, but sometimes this leads to the spread of hateful or offensive messages.
+smart language filter for hate speech and offensive language using ML.

+In today’s digital world, people often express their opinions online, but sometimes this leads to the spread of hateful or offensive messages.
 This project aims to create a tool that can automatically check written messages and identify whether they contain hate speech, are